-Taking Mock tests is a very important part for phase 2 exams.
+Taking mock tests is a very important part of phase 2 exams.
 Again, just taking too many mock tests is not going to help.
 You should be analyzing each test as and when you take it up and accordingly work on your weaknesses and sharpen your skills.

-ESI section should be read in bits and parts because you need to understand the nitty gritties and every term used in the content.
+ESI section should be read in bits and parts because you need to understand the nitty-gritty and every term used in the content.

-Candidates can refer the following materials for Phase 2 preparation:
+Candidates can refer to the following materials for Phase 2 preparation:

 Books by McGraw Hill Publication: